-Does my assault/s have to be legally defined as ‘rape’ for me to use SASSL’s services?
+Does my assault(s) have to be legally defined as ‘rape’ for me to use SASSL’s services?

-Does my assault/s have to have happened on campus or near campus for me to use SASSL’s services?
+Does my assault(s) have to have happened on campus or near campus for me to use SASSL’s services?

-No. Whether it’s an assault that happened at York, at home, or in another country, you can call SASSL for peer support and referrals.
+No. Wherever the assault(s) happened, whether at York, at home, or in another country, you can always call SASSL for peer support and referrals.

-Does my assault/s have to have happened recently for me to use SASSL’s services?
+Does my assault(s) have to have happened recently for me to use SASSL’s services?

 No. At SASSL we recognize that healing after an assault is a very personal experience that can take any amount of time, ranging from days, months, to many years depending on the person who is affected.
 It doesn’t matter if the assault happened yesterday, or 20 years ago.
 There is no time limit for being affected by an assault.
 You deserve support whenever you feel you need it and SASSL is here for you.